minimaxir/simpleaichat/PROMPTS.md

 ```
 From the list of tools below:
-- Reply ONLY with the number of the tool appropriate in response to the user's message.
+- Reply ONLY with the number of the tool appropriate in response to the user's last message.
 - If no tool is appropriate, ONLY reply with "0".

 1. Search the internet